Arksine/moonraker/docs/installation.md

   wants to poll information about the system.

 Moonraker now supports communicating with system services via D-Bus.
-Operations that require elevated privileges are authrorized through PolicyKit.
+Operations that require elevated privileges are authorized through PolicyKit.
 On startup Moonraker will check for the necessary privileges and warn users if they are not available.
 Warnings are presented in `moonraker.log` and directly to the user through some clients.